hexereii/BerryHUD/readme.txt

 Edited fonts on Close Captioning (fonts.res)
 Fixed health overheal/buff animation colour changes (hudanimations_peach.txt) Made it so that ammo flashes when low (hudanimations_peach.txt)

+hexhud_a4.1
+Moved Close Captionings so that it will never clip in with HP (hudlayout_peach.res) Edited fonts (fonts.res, HudMatchStatus.res, HudObjectiveKothTimerPanel.res)